Setting up Zustand in your React App

 );

-The third argument to set is an “action name” for DevTools, which makes debugging way nicer.
+The third argument to set is an action name for DevTools.
+Named actions make debugging significantly easier.

-Client-only APIs in Next.js: persist uses localStorage which doesn’t exist during SSR.
-It’s fine as long as the store is only read in the browser.
-If you render store state on the server, you may see hydration mismatch.
+Client-only APIs in Next.jspersist uses localStorage, which doesn't exist during SSR.
+It's fine as long as the store is only read in the browser.
+If you render store state on the server, you may see hydration mismatches.

-Store sprawl: keep stores domain-based (auth, UI, cart) instead of “one mega-store” once the app grows.
+Store sprawlKeep stores domain-based (auth, UI, cart) instead of one mega-store as the app grows.

 Wrap-up

-Zustand’s sweet spot is how little ceremony it needs.
-Start with a tiny store, use selectors for performance, and add middleware (persist, devtools) as your app grows.
+Zustand's sweet spot is how little ceremony it needs.
+Start with a tiny store, use selectors for performance, and add middleware as your app grows.